pychuang/ll-api/README.rst

 hesitate to file an issue here: http://git.living-labs.net/ll-challenge/issues.
 Or, you can contact the main developer directly at anne.schuth@uva.nl.

-For more information on the challenge, see http://living-labs.net/challenge.
+For more information on the CLEF Lab, see http://living-labs.net/clef-lab/.
 Documentation (including this tutorial) can be found here: http://doc.living-labs.net/en/latest/